karimamunaff/apple-silicon-pytorch/README.md

 - Easy to setup and run
 - No need to use huge image datasets.
 Code generates images randomly.
 This is fine because the SSDs in the apple silicon laptops are not the bottleneck

+## Current Version = 0.1.0
+Only image models are supported as of now

 # Usage
 Requirements: `Homebrew`